EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Static.rst

    Categories manually created for the static two-color 'low-FRET' DNA sample

-After categorization, we moved on to the *Histograms* tab to plot the results.
-As you can see on Fig. 67, we first chose the .... category by clicking on the plus sign beside it, then for the Plot Mode we chose the FRET Efficiency (apparent) to be the x axis, and on the Display Settings we chose the histogram type to be framewise.
+After categorization, we moved on to the *Histograms* tab to plot the results especially the apparent and corrected FRET efficiencies to compare them with the published results.
+For this, we first plotted and fitted correction factors as you can see on :numref:`Hellenkamp_manual_corr_factors`.
+For each of the plots, we chose the corresponding categoy from the *Data Selection* panel by clicking on the category first and the plus sign beside it, followed by selecting the desired correction factor from the *Plot Mode*. we chose the FRET Efficiency (apparent) to be the x axis, and on the Display Settings we chose the histogram type to be framewise.

 .. figure:: ./../../figures/examples/PA_Hellenkamp_manual_corr_factors.png
    :width: 700